luapax/SPA_Project/README.md

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using
-$ cd ../lorem
-$ npm install
 $ npm run start:app